Case 002: Two Senior Leaders of the Khmer RougeKhmer Rouge Trials

-On September 7, 2010 the ECCC issued the Order on the Admissibility of Civil Party Applicants Residing Outside the Kingdom of Cambodia, in which it declared 30 out of 41 of the clients CJA represents admissible as Civil Parties in Case 002.
+On September 7, 2010 the ECCC issued the Order on the Admissibility of Civil Party Applicants Residing Outside the Kingdom of Cambodia, in which it declared 30 out of 41 of CJA's clients admissible as Civil Parties in Case 002.
 The rest of the applications were declared inadmissible on the grounds of insufficient information necessary to support the application and a lack of causal link between the alleged harm and the facts under investigation by the Co-Investigating Judges.

 Initial hearings commenced in June 2011, addressing, among other issues, reparations to be awarded to the Civil Parties upon a conviction, and the parties' voluminous witness lists—more than 1,000 in total.

 Since then, CJA attorneys have questioned key witnesses, including former Khmer Rouge official Long Norin on the treatment of Cambodians that returned to Cambodia from abroad after the start of the Khmer Rouge regime, and former Khmer Rouge soldier Pe Chuy Chip Se on the forced transfer of civilians during the war.

-The hearings ended with the testimony of psychological expert, Dr. Chim Sotheara, who described the harms of the Cambodian people living in Cambodia and abroad (especially in the United States) and described the high levels of Post-Traumatic Stress Disorder among survivors living inside and outside of Cambodia.
+The hearings ended with the testimony of psychological expert, Dr. Chim Sotheara, who described the harms of the Cambodian people living in Cambodia and abroad (especially in the United States) and described the high levels of PTSD among survivors living inside and outside of Cambodia.
 These statements helped determine the gravity of the harms committed against the Cambodian people and are important in recognizing the continued impact of these crimes.
 The testimony of the psychological expert is available here.